 In year 10, students will all follow the ‘Creative Curriculum’ (Finham’s own course).
 This is a structured, but flexible one-year course that the PE department has put together to give students all round knowledge, understanding and enjoyment of sport.
-The curriculum intent is as follows:
+The curriculum is as follows:

 Students learning is supported by a work booklet that maps out what they need to do to achieve a bronze, silver and gold award.
 Mid-way through year 11 students have a ‘pass out’ awards assembly to be given their awards.

 In March of Year 10 students have a ‘broken block’ of activities where we work in conjunction with community sports coaches to give them a taster of new sports including yoga, boxing, American football, lacrosse, golf, ultimate football and kabaddi.